A Guide to the Best Business Text Messaging Software, Services & Apps

 Shortcodes aren’t bad, but they’re slowly being phased out by carriers and they only work one way.
 They don’t support conversational replies.

-So for conversations, you’ll want to look for a texting service that allows you to port over and text enable a business landline.
-This means you can use your existing 10-digit phone number, or provision a new 800 number.
+So for conversations, you’ll need a business texting service that can port over and text-enable a business landline.
+This means you can use your existing 10-digit phone number or a new 800 number.

 Most texting platforms like MessageDesk allow you to text from multiple phone numbers.
 They also support both 10-digit and toll-free 800 numbers.